 Locals in every city are quick to pooh-pooh the tourist attractions in their hometown, but those attractions are popular and “touristy” for a reason.
 If you’ve never explored Denver’s most famous spots, now’s the perfect time to put on your tourist hat and try to see the city for the “first” time.

 Garden of the Gods is an easy first pick, and that’s exactly why we’re including it.
+It is the answer to the question “What is Denver known for?”
 Even among the long list of Colorado’s natural wonders, this Colorado Springs attraction ranks near the top.
 Explore its more than 1,300 acres of sandstone formations with a hike, by bike, or on horseback.
 The park is situated at the base of Pikes Peak — arguably the state’s most famous 14er (that would be a mountain that rises higher than 14,000 feet in elevation) — and the one that inspired the poem America the Beautiful.
 Round out your visit with a drive to the snowy summit, where you’ll find some of the state’s best views.

 Lastly, check out Union Station (again) for plenty of social-distance-friendly indoor things to see and do.
-The stunning, century-old Beaux-Arts architecture make this a worthy destination in its own right, especially in winter.
+The stunning, century-old Beaux-Arts architecture makes this a worthy destination in its own right.
 But, it’s also become something of a foodie destination with everything from authentic Italian eats at Tavernetta to farm-to-table cuisine at Mercantile to cocktails at Terminal Bar located inside the station’s historic ticketing office.
 Plus, the collection of local retailers like Tattered Cover Book Store makes this a spot worth lingering at well past dinnertime.